iturdikulov/notes/set.md

 So main set feature is that it can store ==only unique values==.
 <!--SR:!2023-07-22,3,259-->

-Basic uses of set is ==membership testing and eliminating duplicate entries==.
+Basic uses of set is membership testing and eliminating ==duplicate== entries.
-Set objects also support (at least in [[Python]]) mathematical operations like union, intersection, difference, and symmetric difference.
+Set objects also support (at least in [[research/Python]]) mathematical operations like union, intersection, difference, and symmetric difference.

-Set seems so similar (especially array-based set) to the [[array]] but operations performed on the set are different, mainly on **insert operation**.
+Set seems so similar (especially array-based set) to the [[array]] but operations performed on the set are different, mainly on ==**insert operation (2N+1)**==.
 It has different efficiency, because we have non-duplicating constraint.
 But it perfectly replaces array, when you need unique data.

 Sets can be suitable for any lists of unique data (phone numbers, email addresses, etc.).